geospatialeco/GEARS/Intro_RS_Lab1.md

 ```
 ![Figure 10.
 Rename title](title2srtm.png)

-10. Now the last step for today is to save your code, however before doing that it is good prctice to add a some comment lines to your code reminding you of what you did an why.
+10. Now the last step for today is to save your code, however before doing that it is good practice to add a some comment lines to your code reminding you of what you did and why.
 We add these with two forward slashes // :

 ```Javascript
 // Print data details to console